sindresorhus/got/documentation/5-https.md

 If it failed, an `Error` should be returned.

 **Note:**
-> - In order to have the function called the certificate must not be expired, self-signed nor with an untrusted-root.
+> - In order to have the function called, the certificate must not be expired, self-signed nor with an untrusted-root.

 Check [Node.js docs](https://nodejs.org/api/https.html#https_https_request_url_options_callback) for an example.